 What a way to start off the poem.
 Shelley takes a romantic approach to the poem by personifying nature.
-In this case the sea which he addresses as if it were a person.
+In this case, the sea which he addresses as if it were a person.
 This effect is quite striking and dramatic.
 He refers to the sea as unfathomable suggesting that it has secrets that people have been unable to figure out.
-The second section of this first line is really interesting it refers to the seas waves as “years” what is this meant to mean?
+The second section of this first line is really interesting it refers to the waves of the sea as “years” what is this meant to mean?
 Is the suggestion here that the crashing of waves represents the passage of time?
 This is quite a startling metaphor and one that generates as many questions as answers.
-It is this sense of intrigue which makes this poem (and many of Shelley’s poems) so compelling.
+It is this sense of intrigue that makes this poem (and many of Shelley’s poems) so compelling.

-The third line makes reference to the seas “brackish” waters, brackish isn’t a word commonly used (Unless like me you are a tropical fish enthusiast!)
-Brackish water is ostensibly water that has a higher salinity than fresh water but not as high as sea water.
+The third line makes reference to the sea’s “brackish” waters, brackish isn’t a word commonly used (Unless like me you are a tropical fish enthusiast!)
+Brackish water is ostensibly water that has a higher salinity than freshwater but not as high as sea water.
 It is often found near river mouths.
 Although I think here it is used just to describe salty water in general.
-It continues to say that the saltiness is caused by human tears.
+It continues to say that saltiness is caused by human tears.
 This is a very powerful metaphor and gives us a hint as to the narrator’s views on the perils of the ocean.

 And sick of prey, yet howling on for more,